New Jersey Traffic Ticket Attorney

 - Court costs – If you choose to go to court instead of merely paying your traffic ticket online, the local Municipal Court can charge you up to $33 in court costs (at least $5.50 of which cannot be suspended).

 - Surcharges – You can be hit with a surcharge for certain violations if convicted.
 You will need to pay the surcharge every year for three years.
-Those violations include:
+Those violations include the following.

 |Driving without a license||$100|